gdiet/backup/README.md

 # DedupFS: Deduplicating File System

 DedupFS is a file system with transparent file content deduplication.
-This means that if you store multiple files containing the same sequence of bytes, the file system stores the contents only once and references them from multiple files.
+This means that if you store multiple files containing the same sequence of bytes, the file system stores the contents only once and references them multiple times.
 Of course, you can still update the contents of any file without impact on the contents of other files.

 ## Status Of The DedupFS Software